Skip to Content

 Show Less

-Just be aware that the EasyTouch thermostat, and its parter app, do not provide you alerts if the temperature exceeds a specific level… you need to manually check the app to view the readings.
+Please note that the EasyTouch thermostat and its partner app do NOT provide alerts if the temperature exceeds a specific level. you need to manually check the app to view the readings.

 Have You Used a Pet Monitoring System in Your RV?